 The aims of the Society were: (1) to provide and foster the opportunity for an open dialogue across all disciplines of academia (2) To foster and encourage a more combined interdisciplinary approach to research and study (3) To reconsider academic credentials and achievements within a framework of ‘connoisseurship’ as encouraged by the philosophy of Elliot Eisner.

 On 1 June 2000, the ASL was incorporated by simple charter into the CIL.
 It consisted of Members, who were admitted without prerequisites, and Fellows, who were diplomates, graduates or otherwise professionally qualified.
 The ASL survived the dissolution of the CIL in 2005 and was run by a Council of three members for some years, now electing solely to the Fellowship by invitation only.
-I was elected a Fellow of the Academic Society of London shortly before it, too, was dissolved.
+I was elected an Honorary Fellow of the Academic Society of London in June 2008, shortly before it too was dissolved.